Daniel-Andarge/AiML-ethiopian-medical-biz-datawarehouse/README.md

    ```

 4. **Start FastAPI Application**:

    ```sh
    uvicorn main:app --reload
    ```

 ## Contributing

-Contributions are welcome!
-Please fork the repository and submit a pull request.
+Contributions are welcome.
+Please follow these steps:
+1. Fork the repository.
+2. Create a new branch for your feature or bug fix.
+3. Make your changes and commit them.
+4. Push your branch to your forked repository.
+5. Create a pull request to the main repository.

 ## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.
+This project is licensed under the [MIT License](LICENSE).

+## Acknowledgments

+Special thanks to the contributors and the open-source community for their support and resources.